-Making a sports team can be an exciting time for a young athlete.
-Joining a team can help the athlete develop their athletic skills, strengthen their sense of responsibility, and create lasting friendships.
+Joining a team can be an exciting time for a young athlete, a time where they develop their athletic skills, strengthen their sense of responsibility, and create lasting friendships.
 Unfortunately, in order to become part of the team, many young athletes have to take part in a practice known as hazing.

-Often, athletes are initiated into a team in some form.
-Hazing is a negative type of initiation.
-Forms of initiation that fall under hazing can involve illegal or inappropriate acts the athlete must perform.
+Hazing is a negative type of initiation, often involving illegal or inappropriate acts.
 (Peluso, 2006) According to the National Collaborative for Hazing Research and Prevention, “Hazing is any activity expected of someone joining or participating in a group that humiliates, degrades, abuses, or endangers them regardless of a person’s willingness to participate.”
 (Prevention, n.d.)
 These acts can involve theft, inappropriate sexual activities, or excessive alcohol consumption.

 The study divided hazing into three categories: questionable activities (humiliating or degrading), alcohol-related, or unacceptable (illegal or risky).
-The study found that 65% had participated in questionable activities, 51% in alcohol-related activities, and 21% in unacceptable activities.
+It found that 65% had participated in questionable activities, 51% in alcohol-related activities, and 21% in unacceptable activities.

 The Alfred University study was released in 1999.
 Since then, hazing has made more headlines and has become more dangerous in nature.
 Still, athletes rarely report it.

 A more recent and comprehensive study (2008) by the National Collaborative for Hazing Research and Prevention shows an increase in hazing activities.
 This study polled over 11,000 students from across the nation.
 The top findings show that over half of college athletes are subject to some form of hazing and 47% had already experienced hazing before college.
 95% did not report the activity to college officials.